Kola kanda: Preparation

 The red rice is ground on a grindstone until broken into smaller pieces, the selected herb is also ground in a similar manner until the juice is extracted.
-Approximately three cups of water are added to the broken rice grains and boiled, and then milk obtained from the grated coconut and garlic is added.
+Approximately three cups of water are added to the broken rice grains and boiled, then milk obtained from the grated coconut and garlic is added.
 The mixture is stirred until the rice becomes soft.
 The herbal extract is added last with salt and removed from the heat to avoid destroying the nutrients from the herbs.